When I was growing up, before I had a job,

 If the waves were really bad, everyone would head to the pier

-because if there was nothing better, we could all go to Pita Pit.
+because if there was really nothing to ride, we could all go to Pita Pit.

 After watching, and waiting, and deciding, we would head back to the van